choonghwanlee/yc-app-feedback/README.md

 ## Key Features

 - **Novel Dataset:** We personally scraped, transcribed, and scored close to 500 YC application videos across numerous batches.
 Transcription was done with a Whisper model, while scoring was done with GPT-4o acting as an LLM-as-a-judge.
 We evaluated pitches across 3 different categories: clarity, team-market fit, and traction/validation.
 These criterias were chosen based off of publicly available advice from VCs and YCombinator partners.
+[Find the dataset here](https://huggingface.co/datasets/jasonhwan/yc-startup-pitches-with-scores).
 - **Model Approaches:**
-  - **Naive Mean Model:** The naive mean is a random selection model that serves as the baseline (low bar) of performance for this task.
+  - **Naive Mean Model:** The naive mean is a random selection model that sets the baseline "low bar" performance for this task.
-  - **Non-Deep Learning Models:** A classical machine learning model that doesn't rely on deep learning techniques.
+  - **Non-Deep Learning Model:** A classical machine learning model that doesn't rely on deep learning techniques.
-  - **Deep Learning Models:** A multi-task BERT-based model that jointly predicts clarity, team-market fit, and traction using fine-tuned contextual embeddings.
+  - **Deep Learning Models:** A multi-task BERT-based model that jointly predicts clarity, team-market fit, and traction using fine-tuned contextual embeddings **AND** a fine-tuned Llama3.2 model that learns to jointly generate both scores and their reasoning traces.
-- **Real-World Application:** A user-friendly web application where users can upload their praticing videos and get their score on the pitch.
+- **Real-World Application:** A user-friendly web application where users can upload their startup pitch practice videos and receive feedback & scores.

 ## Evaluation Metric: Quadratic Weighted Kappa (QWK)